nfredmond/DOT-Dashboard/docs/DEVELOPMENT_PLAN.md

 ## Conclusion

 This development plan outlines a structured approach to building the Planning Manager application with clear phases, deliverables, and timelines.
-The application has successfully implemented core infrastructure, advanced features, and is currently focused on enhancing the transportation modeling capabilities through CAMP and TrendNavigator integration, as well as MCP integration with AI agents.
+The application has successfully implemented core infrastructure, advanced features, and is currently focused on enhancing the transportation modeling capabilities through GreenChAMP and TrendNavigator integration, as well as MCP integration with AI agents.
 By following this roadmap, we aim to deliver a high-quality, feature-rich application that meets the needs of transportation agencies for project management, prioritization, and advanced scenario modeling.